 Day 6: I rely on a “healthy” Grocery-Store Meal to make life easier!

-Day 7: We always Eat-Out or get Take-Out once a week (usually Saturday).
+Day 7: We usually Eat-Out or get Take-Out once a week (usually Saturday).

 *Dessert and Extra’s: I try to make a homemade dessert plus something extra, like muffins, once a week.
 This doesn’t always happen though… and that’s okay!